Pocket-Plane-Group/Under-Respresented_Items/underrep/readme-underrep.txt

         * Cruel Sting free action bugfix, Rage chaotic commands bugfix.
 Version 6:
         * Added Italian translation by Stoneangel.
-Version 7 (CamDawg):
+Version 7 (CamDawg, May 26, 2021):
         * Updated for the Enhanced Editions
         * Items which had an x% chance to do an effect were generally off by 1%
         * Many weapons were too slow as weapon speed was not accounting for their enchantment bonuses
         * Two-Handed axes now use a more axe-like mix of attacks rather than a halberd mix, e.g. more slashes and less thrusting attacks
         * Some on-hit weapon effects, such as blindness from the Holy Greataxe of Justice, could incorrectly interact with spell protections due to incorrect power levels
         * The poison damage of the Greataxe of Blurred Visions and the Life's Blood Drinker was doing 1 damage per second instead of the intended 1 damage per round
         * Added thieving penalties, correct usabilities and strength minimum to the Elven Chainmail of the Hand
         * Various items were not providing combat feedback/visuals/portrait icons for their on-hit effects, e.g. the stun effect of Returning Stun Dart +1, the panic and confusion effects of the Monkey Paw of Discipline, etc.
         * The "undead destroyed" message for disruption items was never displayed because of effect misordering
         * The Cornugon Hide Armor was not properly restricting arcane spellcasting
         * The Charged Short Sword of Wounding +5 was missing its poison damage
         * The Mace of Goblin Slaying +1 was erroneously providing a save chance to its slay effect
         * The new magical armors will now count against wearing multiple protection items.
         * Conlan will now spawn correctly in ToB games.
         * Items which provide an addition +2d6 damage against certain alignments now do the correct damage instead of the previous +1d6+6.
         * Weapon descriptions were cleaned up; specifically they now list weapon speed and conform better to the existing weapon descriptions
         * Conlan's dialogue was translated, but was always being compiled in English due to an old dialogue file
+        * The two darts that cast spells on their targets were causing a second, unnecessary projectile to move from the wielder to the target
+        * After some Discord feedback, tried to take up Wes' to-do of price adjustment.
+This has been extrernalized to a separate library so players can tweak these values to their own specs by some slight modification to the tp2 and library.